xinchishenwang/Yuxin-Fan.github.io/hobbies.md

 ## Hobbies

 ### Cooking
 I started learning cooking when I was 6.
 I enjoy cooking.
-I am good at doing traditional Chinese food and I can do some traditional Korean food.
+I am good at doing traditional Chinese food and I can also do some traditional Korean food.
 Recieving too many great comments from my friends.

 ### Travelling
 Till Jan, 2017